puggen1/js-frameworks-ca-bendik/README.md

 ### styling

 I have used styled components for most of the style, but some places there is a combination of styled components and classes inside the components.
+With media queries to change how it looks on diffrent sizes.

 ### design

-i have tried to make the design fit all diffrent product content, and responsive. some parts might look a bit off, mostly because of image size
+i have tried to make the design fit all diffrent product content, and responsive. some parts might look a bit off, mostly because of image size.

+### public folder
+I have changed some of the pictures in the public folder, and changed the manifest to use these changes.